PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Background

 \subsection{Strategies as program transforms}

-Let us now inspect how the outlined partitioning strategies work in practice.
-For that, we consider a short JAX \cite{jax2018github} program composed of two matrix multiplications\footnote{For simplicity, we do not show a full training step with back-propagation and optimizer code, just a feed-forward function.
+To demonstrate these partitioning strategies, consider a \inlc{JAX} program composed of two matrix multiplications\footnote{For simplicity, we do not show a full training step with back-propagation, just a feed-forward function.
 We even skip the elementwise non-linear operators, as they are trivial to partition.}:

-The \inlinecode{jax.jit()} function extracts a representation of the Python function that can be converted to XLA HLO~\cite{xla} and compiled for a specific backend.
-As an intermediate step, JAX represents the program using the StableHLO~\cite{mlir2020} MLIR dialect, which in this case looks as follows\footnote{StableHLO does not feature a \texttt{matmul} op, and represents it using a \texttt{dot\_general} op.
-We use \texttt{matmul} as syntactic sugar for terser presentation.}:
+The \inlinecode{jax.jit()} function traces the Python function into StableHLO~\cite{mlir2020} MLIR, the array IR encoding of XLA HLO~\cite{xla}, before compiling the function for a specific backend.
+The StableHLO for the program above looks as follows:\footnote{StableHLO uses \texttt{dot\_general} to represent matrix multiplication.
+We use \texttt{matmul} as syntactic sugar in the paper for easier presentation.}

-Note that each value is annotated with a type, e.g., \inlinecode{\%x1 = ...: tensor<256x16xf32>}, denoting an array of shape [256,8] and a float32 element type.

-Assume we are given a 2D mesh $\{B:4, M:2\}$ to execute this program -- what kind of parallelization strategy should we use? \paragraph{Batch (data) parallelism} One strategy is to partition the first (256-sized) dimension of input \inlinecode{\%x} across axis $B$, observing that the program is a pure ``map'' over that dimension:
+Assuming this program executes on a 2D mesh $\{B{:}4,M{:}2\}$, what kind of parallelization strategy should we use? \paragraph{Batch (data) parallelism} One strategy is to partition the first (256-sized) dimension of input \inlinecode{\%x} across axis $B$ - resulting in a pure ``map'' over that dimension: